-This last known photo of John Lennon and Paul McCartney together was taken by John Lennon’s girlfirend May Pang at the Louis B. Meyer/Peter Lawford Santa Monica house Lennon was renting around March 1974.
+This last known photo of John Lennon and Paul McCartney together was taken by John Lennon’s girlfirend May Pang at the Louis B. Meyer/Peter Lawford Santa Monica house Lennon was renting March 29, 1974.

 The photo was included in Pang’s book of photographs, Instamatic Karma, which was published in 2008.

 Besides the candid personal portraits, the book contains some historically important photographs, such as Lennon signing the official dissolution of The Beatles partnership, as well as the aforementioned last known photograph of Lennon and McCartney together.

 Here’s another great photo of John and Paul taken that day with The Who’s Keith Moon in between them.
 The photo was part of a collection of Moon’s memorabilia auctioned off in 2000.

 How did the final Lennon-McCartney photo come about?

 “It was during the Harry Nilsson sessions.
 He had popped in (the studio) the night before. . . .
 The next day, Paul came over with Linda and kids in tow.
 Everybody’s just hanging out at the Santa Monica beach house.
 Everyone’s just talking, just relaxing.”

 Were you at that studio jam the night before?

 “I was playing tambourine with Mal Evans. . . .
 All of a sudden I looked up and said, “Paul?”
 John turned around and said, “Oh, hello, Paul.”
 It was like they’d seen each other just the night before.
 John hadn’t seen him in a couple of years at that point.
 Then Paul’s heading to the drums; he just went to Ringo’s drum kit and started to jam.
 Stevie Wonder happened to drop by.
 Stevie’s on the electric piano, Linda’s on the Hammond B3. . . .
 Everybody was just hanging out and jamming.”